data-to-insight/centre-of-excellence/docs/index.md

-# Imagining a Centre of Excellence for Children’s Services Data and Digital Professionals
+# <span style="color:dodgerblue">Imagining a Centre of Excellence for Children’s Services Data and Digital Professionals</span>

 ### The D2I Consortium
 <!--- self-contained logo block (css only applies here) -->